gsmatth/shooters-log-fe/README.md

   #Set up of Local Development Environment
   * You must download, install, configure, and run both a front end application and the supporting backend infrastructure for the local development environment.
   * **Prerequisite**:  mongo database must be installed prior to the installation of the backend on your local environment.
-These instructions do not cover the installation of mongo or the use of the mongo client.
+This README does not cover the installation of mongo or the use of the mongo client.
 For guidance on installing and using these two items, view the following:
     * https://docs.mongodb.com/manual/
     * https://docs.mongodb.com/manual/mongo/
   * ### Back-End: